Nuclear Information Centre

 The Half-Life Afterlife (2024).

-Although situated firmly in the present, The Half-life Afterlife is an ongoing, evolving and time-travelling exhibit that reflects on our pioneering and problematic human-generated nuclear activities from the vantage point of an unspecified and undefined post-nuclear future.
-It assumes the form of a collection of ancient looking bentonite clay objects, recently discovered in the vicinity of Gloucestershire Airport which was thought to have become the site of a Geological Disposal Facility or GDF where the UK’s most hazardous and long-lasting nuclear waste was eventually buried, deep underground.
+Although situated firmly in the present, The Half-Life Afterlife is an ongoing, evolving and time-travelling exhibit that reflects on our pioneering and problematic human-generated nuclear activities from the vantage point of an unspecified and undefined post-nuclear future.
+It assumes the form of a collection of ancient looking bentonite clay objects, recently discovered in the vicinity of Gloucestershire Airport which was thought to have become the site of a Geological Disposal Facility or GDF where the UK’s most hazardous and long-lived nuclear waste was eventually buried, deep underground.

 Possibly created as radioactive waste burial charms these found objects have been subject to speculative research methods fusing nuclear fact and fiction before being catalogued and displayed in a very human attempt to imbue them with cultural significance and meaning as future nuclear artefacts.

-Image: Showing some of the recent finds.
+Image (above): Showing some of the recent finds.

 It is unclear as to why the area between Cheltenham and Gloucester might have emerged as the location of the UK’s GDF; a story forever shrouded in geological, socio-economic and consent-based mystery.
 It is additionally confusing as a rare surviving digital council record from the year 2024 stated “There are currently no plans in place or any ongoing discussions with Nuclear Waste Services for Gloucestershire to become a GDF site”.